 Iowa's Premier Solar Provider™

 Across the state of Iowa, ECG Solar™ is Iowa’s Premier Solar Provider™.
 Since our founding, we’ve been committed to providing the best service and products.
-And today, we continue this tradition with high-quality solar storage batteries from Enphase™, solar panels from Premium Tier 1 Panasonic™ Panels, and standby generators from Kohler™.
+And today, we continue this tradition with high-quality solar storage batteries from Enphase™, Premium Tier 1 solar panels, and standby generators from Kohler™.

 Learn more about the benefits of turning to ECG Solar™ for solar panel installation.
 We’re proud to serve home and business owners in Cedar Rapids and communities throughout Iowa.